juancate/pcretest/README.md

 ##Install
-In order to compile and run this code, please install PCRE2 library.
+In order to compile and run this code, please install PCRE library.

 ##Build
 In order to compile this code, run in a terminal window: